arfc/pride/temoa-uiuc/temoa-uiuc-chws.md

 * Ideally, we should separate the efficiency of converting electricity into CHW and CHW to electricity.
 * for the moment we will consider an efficiency of 1.
+* this makes the energy used to produce the chilled water equal to the energy savings

 # CostInvest